My Quiet Kitchen

 image for Pinterest

-Stock your freezer with healthy tortilla pizzas!
-When you need a quick weeknight meal, bake the pizzas from frozen, and you're ready to eat in less than 15 minutes (for a fraction of the cost of store-bought vegan pizzas)!
+Stock your freezer with healthy vegan tortilla pizzas!
+Then when you need a quick weeknight meal, bake the tortilla pizzas from frozen, and you'll be eating in less than 15 minutes - for a fraction of the cost of store-bought vegan pizzas!

-I just love these DIY Easy Frozen Pizzas.
+I just love these easy homemade frozen pizzas.
 Today's post isn't so much about providing a recipe as it is about sharing a helpful idea for those days when you come home SO hungry you can barely deal.
-You know what I'm talking bout!
+You know what I'm talking about!

-On those exhausted, hangry nights, spending even just 20 or 30 minutes on a quick stir fry feels like too much.
+On nights like those, spending even just 20 or 30 minutes on a quick stir fry can feel like too much.

 overhead shot of a baked tortilla pizza